MikolajKolek/random-chess/OVERVIEW.md

 Serialization and deserialization from records created by jOOQ is handled by the `Serialization` object.
 It makes use of one of Kotlin's unique features - extension functions - to elegantly add functionality to existing classes from the `api` package.

 New games are launched by the `Server` using a `GameWithBotFactory`, which is used to spawn new games with bots.
 In the background, it creates a `LiveGameController` which is a class used for managing a live game.
-It's responsible for keeping track of timers, checking game end conditions, making moves on the internal state machine, and more.
+It's responsible for keeping track of timers, checking game end conditions, making moves on the internal state machine, and much more.
 It's important to note that its structure allows it to be used not only for games with bots, but also other kinds of games, with no modification required.
 This means that it could be reused for live games between two players if a client-server architecture was being implemented.

 ## Tournament

 The final planned component of the project.
 Unfortunately, the complete implementation of this feature did not fit within the project's deadline.

-Despite that, however, the functionality has thought out and the database was prepared for linking with the project.
+Despite that, however, the functionality has been thought out and the database was prepared for linking with the application.

 In the planned implementation, a tournament in the Swiss system would be represented by a `Tournament` class, with its factory class `TournamentFactory` to manage correct communication with the database.
 Swiss-system tournaments are played across a set number of rounds, within each of which all current participants are grouped into pairs.